 To a tablet

 The fastest way if you don’t have internet access is probably to use Airdrop (Apple only), which creates a peer-to-peer network.
-SHAREit works similarly.
+SHAREit works similarly for non-Apple devices.

 To an SD card